Syrian rebels say downed fighter jet

 "It was a Mig-21 brought down by a 14.5 anti-aircraft gun, the biggest in the rebel arsenal.
 The plane was flying too low and was within range.
 We have no information whether the pilot survived," the source said.

-Rebels, whose armory is made up mostly of assault rifles, explosives and rocket-propelled grenades, have said they are unable to compete with the army's air power.
+Rebels, whose armoury is made up mostly of assault rifles, explosives and rocket-propelled grenades, have said they are unable to compete with the army's air power.

 Fighter jets have been seen lately firing rockets on rebel-held villages and the northern city of Aleppo.